socalmesh/meshview/README.md

 sudo systemctl daemon-reload
 ```

-### 5. Database Maintenance
+## 5. Database Maintenance
-Run a script to keep the database small and fast.(modify /path/to/file/ to the correct path)
+### Create and save bash script below.
+Make it executable.(modify /path/to/file/ to the correct path)
 ```bash
  #!/bin/bash